Team-208-github-io/Team-208.github.io/doc/test1.md

 **Description**: The Steadi-Two is a ground-breaking glove designed to significantly reduce your hand tremor in Essential tremor.
 Steadi-Two key features:

-    * Provides INSTANT stability to your tremor.
+-Provides INSTANT stability to your tremor.
-    * NO batteries or charging required.
+-NO batteries or charging required.
-    * Lightweight: The device weighs under 1lb.
+-Lightweight: The device weighs under 1lb.

 | Positive Comments                                                                                                                                                                      |                                                                  |
 |----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------|